htadicha/ComfyZone/README.md

 - `upload_to` = `photos/products/` (after our model fix)
 - **Full path** = `media/photos/products/` ✅

-This matches what you said: files should be in `media/photos/products/`
+Files are stored in `media/photos/products/` as configured

 ### The Issues